-Dare to Listen: Texas’ Abortion Law And The Future of Reproductive Rights
+Dare To Listen: Texas’ Abortion Law And The Future Of Reproductive Rights

 Texas now has the most restrictive anti-abortion law in the nation and to enforce it, there’s a $10,000 reward for civilians who successful sue anyone who assists in an illegal abortion.
 Has Texas beaten Roe v.
 Wade?
 Will Senate Bill 8 stand up to legal challenges?

-Texas Public Radio hosts a Dare to Listen conversation on Wednesday, Sept.
-22, from 7-8 p.m.
-Central on Facebook Live about SB 8 and its ramifications for women and reproductive rights in Texas and beyond.
+Texas Public Radio hosted a Dare to Listen conversation Wednesday, Sept.
+22, on Facebook Live about Texas' new abortion law and its ramifications for women and reproductive rights in Texas and beyond.

 - Rachel Rebouché, JD, professor and interim dean of the Beasley School of Law and faculty fellow at the Center for Public Health Law Research at Temple University